NeKoRoSYS/NeKoRoDOTS/README.md

   - Clipboard history via `cliphist`.

 - **Notificications Handling**
-  - Has a dedicated notification center with customizable buttons and options.
+  - Uses `SwayNC` for a dedicated notification center with customizable buttons and options.

 - **Advanced Customization**
   - **Dark and Light Mode**